mattcone/markdown-guide/api/v1/index.md

 ## Limitations

 The Markdown Guide API is designed to provide only essential Markdown documentation.
 As a result, the API doesn't include all of the documentation available on the *Markdown Guide* website.
-For example, the [Adding Elements in Lists](/basic-syntax/#adding-elements-in-lists) section is not available through the API.
+For example, the [Adding Elements in Lists](/basic-syntax/#adding-elements-in-lists) section is not available through the basic syntax endpoint.

 <h1 class="page-header">Basic Syntax Endpoint</h1>